krakenjs/swaggerize-express/README.md

 - `docspath` - the path to expose api docs for swagger-ui, etc. Defaults to `/`.
 - `handlers` - either a directory structure for route handlers or a premade object (see *Handlers Object* below).

-The base url for the api can also be updated via the `setHost` function on the middleware.
+After using this middleware, a new property will be available on the `app` called `swagger`, containing the following properties:

+- `api` - the api document.
+- `routes` - the route definitions based on the api document.

 Example: